Breaking ActiveCouch in Fun and Inventive Ways

 end

-At the moment you have to set the association on the class that belongs_to.
-Setting it on the class that has_many won't work.
+For now, you need to set the association on the belongs_to side.
+Setting it from the has_many side won't work yet:

 # BAD